Code size limitation persist

 Mixing object code from editions of IAR Embedded Workbench with and without size limitation for linked code, the limitation stays in effect (higher priority/precedence).

-The sign-on message can be seen, for example, in
+The sign-on message can be found in:

 If there is also a proper edition installed on your PC, please start that instead.